What’s Vegetarian at Roy Rogers? (Updated for 2026)

 • Lean on the Fixin’s Bar.
 It’s the single biggest reason vegetarians can build a real meal here.
 Pair it with fries and a soft drink for a quick, predictable order.

 • Treat baked beans as non-vegetarian by default.
-Roy Rogers doesn’t disclose ingredients, and “homestyle” beans usually contain pork or bacon.
+Roy Rogers doesn’t disclose the ingredients, and “homestyle” beans usually carry pork or bacon.

-• Customize sandwiches.
-Roy Rogers staff are familiar with “no meat, extra fixin’s” requests.
+• Customize your sandwich.
+Staff are familiar with “no meat, extra fixin’s” requests.
 A cheeseburger without the patty plus a loaded Fixin’s Bar build is the closest thing to a veggie sandwich on the menu.

 • Bring a sauce strategy.
-BBQ sauce, ketchup, and horseradish sauce are all vegetarian-friendly and can make a meatless sandwich much more interesting.
+BBQ sauce, ketchup, and horseradish sauce are all vegetarian-friendly, and they make a meatless sandwich much more interesting.

-• Confirm fryer policy.
-If you’re strict, ask whether fries and onion rings share oil with breaded chicken; many Roy Rogers locations fry chicken tenders all day.
+• Confirm the fryer policy.
+If you’re strict, ask whether fries and onion rings share oil with breaded chicken.
+Many Roy Rogers locations fry chicken tenders all day.

 Conclusion